System: Emulating an HTTP/1.1 Request using Telnet

 ... connection information will be displayed ...

-To open an SSL connection to a live website you should always connect using the domain name and not the ip address.
+To open an SSL connection to a live website you should always connect using the domain name and not an ip address.
+If the website is not yet live (the domain has not been pointed to the ip address) you will need to use the ip address for testing

 References